 STORYTELLING is a powerful tool for connection, personal transformation, and social justice.

 Through creative, energetic, collaborative storytelling workshops and showcases, youth and adults can discover the joy and power of telling their stories, finding healing, hope, connection, and a new understanding of themselves and the world.
+In turn, they become effective, powerful voices for change.

 "I won my first Moth Story Slam in 2016 with a story about being a risk-taker all my life, from breaking both arms riding horses as a kid, to chasing a drug high into back alleys and jail cells and almost into the morgue.
 People came up to me after the show to share their own stories about addiction and recovery.
 A new passion was ignited, to use the power of stories and storytelling to bring people together and strengthen communities in the process."